 Basically, at this point we’re not looking good at all, not even a little.

-At this point in time, I’m dealing with total payout of about $1,000 and that’s it.
+At this point in time, I’m dealing with a total payout of about $1,000, and plus I get the chance to bless a random contractor and whoever did the marketing for construction companies near me.
 It’s important to understand that this is supposed to cover everything that has been currently inspected.

 That $1,000 has to cover the cut up and removal of the enormous branch in the yard, damaged siding, about 80 feet of gutter and broken cedar fence.